 A personal accountant possesses the necessary knowledge and skills to keep reliable financial records for an individual or company.
+There are a lot of pros and cons of hiring a personal accountant.
 Many individuals consider hiring a personal accountant to help them handle their taxes and investments.
 Although this is an ideal choice for some, recruiting an accountant does have certain drawbacks.

 The pros of hiring a personal accountant include efficient tax management, organized bookkeeping, and professional guidance on future investments.
 At the same time, the cons consist of steep service charges, disclosing personal information, and the possibility of miscalculations due to human error.